perryb3693/twoge_k8s/README.md

 The purpose of this repository is to gain experience using Kubernetes by deploying the Twoge application through Kubernetes.
 The Twoge application will first be deployed on a local Kubernetes cluster through Minikube, then deployed utilizing AWS Elastic Kubernetes Service (EKS).
 Source files for the Twoge application can be found at https://github.com/chandradeoarya/twoge/tree/k8s

+Architecture Diagram:

-***Step 1: Create a Docker Image of the Twoge Application*** The first step in deploying the Twoge application through Kubernetes is to first dockerize the application by defining the application's environment and its dependencies within a Dockerfile to build a docker image later.
+***Step 1: Create a Docker Image of the Twoge Application***

+The first step in deploying the Twoge application through Kubernetes is to first dockerize the application by defining and building a Dockerfile to run the application within a container

 Clone the application's repository onto the local system then change over to the new directory and create the Dockerfile.
 ```
 git clone https://github.com/chandradeoarya/twoge.git
 cd twoge
+touch Dockerfile
 ```
 Build a Postgres database using Amazon RDS for initial testing of the Twoge Application.
 Configure attached security group to allow inbound traffic over port 5432 and 22.
 Take note of the database server's endpoint URL and the specified user/password/database information for use later within the environment variable.